-Two types of encryption are available to members of the UVa community: the VPN and hard drive/file encryption and Virtual Private Network (VPN) software.
+Two types of encryption are available to members of the UVA community: hard drive/file encryption and Virtual Private Network (VPN) software.

 Anyone can encrypt their hard drive regardless of the classification of the stored data.
 Both Mac and Windows offer native full disk encryption.
 Consider LUKS for Linux.
 Please check us by emailing IT-Security@virginia.edu and with your department for guidance.
-Health Systems Technology Services (HSTS) users should use encryption methods the HSTS Security Office recommends.
+Health Information and Technology (HIT) users should use encryption methods the HIT Security Office recommends.

 Contact email@example.com with any questions.

-Both ITS and Health Systems Technology Services (HSTS) offer a VPN solution for members of the UVa community.
+Both ITS and HIT offer a VPN solution for members of the UVA community.